 Nancy Close’s heart and soul are in the food world, with roots that run deep.
 Her parents started and ran Caravan Serai, one of the first Afghan restaurants in the U.S. She saw from an early age how the warmth and graciousness of the Afghan culture, combined with delicious food, created a powerful experience for customers.
+After culinary school and working in the corporate food world, she took the reins of Caravan Serai from her parents and went on to win numerous awards for her food and service.

-Close was chosen a 2014 Women in Business honoree by the Minneapolis/St. Paul Business Journal.
+Nancy was chosen a 2014 Women in Business honoree by the Minneapolis/St. Paul Business Journal.
 She also was recognized with an honorable mention in the Homegrown Hero Awards from the Homegrown Minneapolis Food Council in 2013.

 Throughout his career, Eldon Brustuen has been a catalyst for small and mid-sized businesses’ growth both domestically and internationally.
 Applying his international import/export expertise, business acumen, sales and marketing experience, and insider perspective on political dealings, he is able to lend valuable perspective on a wide range of issues to company executives.
 Brustuen has served as a sales and marketing consultant to CKC Good Food since 2012.

 Launching new companies is familiar territory to Brustuen who has personally founded or co-founded six US and international companies as well as the Minnesota Trade Office, which he established while serving as the director of International Trade as a Honeywell Loaned Executive.
 He also helped create WORLDCOM, the largest group of independent public relations firms in the world, and the International Trade Promotion program for the State of Minnesota.
-In addition, he is responsible for establishing the Japanese corporate entities on a full-service turnkey basis for several U.S.-based companies, including Retek Japan KK (since acquired by Oracle) and DemandTec Japan KK (since acquired by IBM).

 He currently serves or has served on the boards of numerous corporations, nonprofit organizations, and trade, state and international boards and commissions.